 This report describes the Annual Governance Review process which members are invited to comment upon.
-As part of wider and ongoing consultation, the 2022-23 Annual Governance Statement will also be updated to reflect the feedback provided by Committee Members at the Accounts Workshop in September 2022.
+As part of wider and ongoing consultation, the 2023-24 Annual Governance Statement will also be updated to reflect any feedback provided by Committee Members.